 Paying More than the Minimum Due

-Paying more than the minimum can help reduce the length of time it will take to pay off an existing student loan—shrinking as well the amount of interest paid (aka total money spent) during the life of the loan.
+Paying more than the minimum can help reduce the length of time it will take to pay off an existing student loan — shrinking the principal balance as well as the amount of interest paid (aka total money spent) during the life of the loan.

-While increasing monthly payments may not be manageable for every individual—or even every month—paying a little extra when the opportunity presents can still help borrowers to eliminate student debt faster.
+While increasing monthly payments may not be manageable for every individual, paying a little extra when the opportunity presents itself can still help borrowers to eliminate student debt faster.

 If nothing else, borrowers may want to apply a share of occasional windfalls, such as a work bonus or tax refund, towards outstanding student debt.